 Before digging into digital asset management, you first need to understand what digital assets are.

+What is Dam, and what does Dam stand for?
 Digital Assets are files that have a long-term intrinsic or acquired worth.
 There are a lot of things that come under digital assets.
 All the images and videos on your website are your digital assets.
 Not only images and videos, design files, word documents, and PDFs come under digital assets.

 Now as you know what digital assets are, you can understand digital asset management better.